 Information About Lawyers

-The North Carolina State Bar offers information about finding and working with lawyers, rules of professional conduct, filing complaints against lawyers, resolving fee disputes, and lawyer misconduct.
+The North Carolina State Bar offers information about finding and working with lawyers, client rights and responsibilities, filing complaints against lawyers, resolving fee disputes, and lawyer misconduct.
 A directory of all member lawyers and a directory of certified legal specialists are also provided.

 North Carolina Advocates for Justice

 The North Carolina Advocates for Justice offers community-based resources, including free legal help, educational workshops and forums, and a searchable directory of its members by name, location, and specialty.